BiDAlab/UWF4DR-Benchmark/README.md

 ## Dataset Source

-The experiments reported in the paper are based on the **UWF4DR Challenge dataset** (Ultra-Widefield Imaging for Diabetic Retinopathy), originally released in the context of MICCAI 2024.
+The experiments reported in the paper are based on the **UWF4DR (Ultra-Widefield Imaging for Diabetic Retinopathy) Challenge dataset**, originally released in the context of MICCAI 2024.

 The dataset is distributed by the challenge organizers and must be obtained